Skip to content

 \[ \{Y_{i}, H \} = -\frac{\partial H}{\partial w^{i}} \qquad \{\beta, H\} = -\frac{\partial H}{\partial U} \]

-We substitute these values to obtain the Poisson brackets of the system in terms of the momenta \(\mathbf{X}\):
+We can substitute these values to obtain the Poisson brackets of the system in terms of the momenta \(\mathbf{X}\):

 \[ -\frac{\partial H}{\partial w^{i}} = \beta \{X_{i}, H\} - X_{i} \frac{\partial H}{\partial U} \Rightarrow \{X_{i}, H\} = -\frac{1}{\beta}\frac{\partial H}{\partial w^{i}} + \frac{X_{i}}{\beta} \frac{\partial H}{\partial U} \]